-Lundin Mining's 2012 capital investment for Tenke has been assumed, for internal planning purposes, to be \$210 million to fund expansion and sustaining capital.
-Depending on metal prices, it is expected the Company's share of operating cash flows from Tenke will be sufficient to fund these capital and non-capital requirements.
-Final decisions on capital investment levels for 2012 are ultimately made by Freeport, the mine's operator.
+Lundin Mining's share of 2013 capital investment for Tenke has been assumed, for internal planning purposes, to be \$115 million to fund remaining Phase II expansion costs, exploration drilling, Phase III and Phase IV testwork and studies, a tailings dam expansion and other sustaining capital items.
+It is expected that the Company's share of operating cash flows from Tenke will be substantially more than sufficient to fund these capital and non-capital requirements and the Company estimates net cash distributions could be in the range of \$130 million in 2013.
+Final decisions on capital investment levels and the amounts and timing of any cash distributions for 2013 are ultimately made by Freeport, the mine's operator.

-Exploration Highlights
+Exploration